part 1 | part 2

 I’d like to suggest two reasons why Nyad names only herself in the tale.
 First, as long as she doesn’t name anyone else, she makes it difficult — though not impossible — to disprove her story.

 Second, since none of the non-Nyad characters exist, at least as Nyad describes them, the whole tale is about the only one who does exist: Diana herself.
 More on this in the next post.

 Let’s look at the story in detail, bearing in mind that none if it is true and that our examination of it just describes different levels of outlandishness.

 Nyad’s story begins in a crowded, noisy restaurant.
 She has just given a talk (depending on the version, either at an academic or a corporate gig, possibly in New Mexico or Arizona) and has gone out to eat afterward:

 Nyad gave her National Speakers Bureau speech in 2011.
 According to the above excerpt, she’s claiming that the survivor was 88 around 2009.
 In all versions, Nyad says that the woman was three when she entered the camp and that the camp was liberated 2½ years later.
 That makes her five or six in 1945.
-If that were true, she wouldn’t turn 88 until 2027 at the earliest.
+If that were true, she would have been 69 or 70 in 2009, and wouldn’t turn 88 until 2027 at the earliest.